Görlitz: Modern period

-The Protestant Reformation came to Görlitz in the early 1520s and by the last half of the 16th century, it and the surrounding vicinity, became almost completely Lutheran.
+The Protestant Reformation came to Görlitz in the early 1520s and, by the last half of the 16th century, the town and its surrounding area became almost completely Lutheran.
+In 1547, the town was subjected to the Upper Lusatian Pönfall, a punitive measure imposed by Ferdinand I in his capacity as King of Bohemia after political disobedience during the Schmalkaldic War.
+As a result, the city lost important privileges, including customs and toll rights, which weakened its economic position.

 In 1623, during the Thirty Years' War, the town was captured and occupied alternately by Sweden and the Holy Roman Empire.
 In 1635, the region of Upper Lusatia (including Görlitz) was ceded to the Electorate of Saxony.
-From 1639, the town was occupied by Sweden again, and then it was besieged by Imperial and Saxon forces in 1641.
-After the war it was part of the Electorate of Saxony, from 1697 within the Polish–Saxon personal union.
+From 1639, the town was occupied by Sweden again; it was besieged by Imperial and Saxon forces in 1641.
+After the war, it was part of the Electorate of Saxony, from 1697 within the Polish–Saxon personal union.
 One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often travelled that route.
 Napoleon visited the town several times in 1807, 1812 and 1813.

 After the Napoleonic Wars, the 1815 Congress of Vienna transferred the town from the Kingdom of Saxony to the Kingdom of Prussia.
 Görlitz was subsequently administered within the Province of Silesia and, after World War I, the Province of Lower Silesia, until 1945.
 During World War I an internment camp for Greek soldiers was located in present-day Zgorzelec, whilst 500 Greek officers lived in private quarters throughout the town.
 A burial ground for Greek soldiers was located in the local cemetery.